 In considering DfE advice NYCC recommends that great care needs to be taken if any evidence has a high degree of subjectivity (e.g. feedback from colleagues, parents and pupils).
-It is important to take context into account.
-The focus should be on objective criteria as much as possible as the greater the degree of subjectivity, the more likely it will be open to challenge.
-Where relevant, refer to separate processes (grievance, performance, conduct).
+It is important to take In determining what, if any, incremental increase to recommend the appraiser will take into account progress against appraisal objectives and performance against the Teachers' Standards.
+For those teachers with additional responsibilities e.g. TLRs and SEN allowances, an assessment will also be made of the extent to which these responsibilities have been met.